 - 1961 – The first industrial robot went to work at a GM assembly line.

-- 1964 – Eliza, a pioneering chatbot was created at MIT by Joseph Weizenbaum.
+- 1964 – MIT by Joseph Weizenbaum created Eliza, a pioneering chatbot

-The math was simple – “lots of money + unsatisfactory results = suspension of the process”.
-This lead to the so-called “AI Winter” in the 1970s which continued for a decade.
+The math was simple - “lots of money + unsatisfactory results = suspension of the process”.
+This led to the so-called “AI Winter” in the 1970s, which continued for a decade.